One dead as Imran Khan arrest sparks protests across Pakistan

 At a news conference, Law Minister Azam Tarar said Mr Khan had been arrested because he was not co-operating with corruption investigations.

-He also denounced the violence by Khan supporters, saying that protests must remain peaceful.
+He also denounced violence by Mr Khan's supporters, saying that protests must remain peaceful.

 “It should have not happened,” he said, shortly after video surfaced showing burning vehicles and damaged public property in parts of the country.